-Studies how that people who don't' sleep enough feel hungrier, make poorer decisions, and eat more (about 550 calories per day) in a sleep deprived state.
-Moreover, when you skimp on sleep to watch another 4 episodes of Sons of Anarchy, your insulin sensitivity and glucose tolerance drop while your bodies becomes more efficient at storing fat (especially around the belly).
+Studies show that people who don't' sleep enough feel hungrier, make poorer decisions, and eat more (about 550 calories per day) in a sleep deprived state.
+Moreover, when you skimp on sleep to watch another 4 episodes of Sons of Anarchy, your insulin sensitivity and glucose tolerance drop while your bodies become more efficient at storing fat (especially around the belly).

 The obvious advice here is to get more sleep.